STEREOGRAPHS of HOBART Tasmania from LIME KILN HILL

-Samuel Clifford advertised in The Mercury, January 1876, that he had acquired the “interest” in Nevin’s commercial photographs taken for private clients and would reprint them at request because between 1876 and 1880 Nevin was otherwise engaged in full-time civil service as the police and prisons photographer while also resident at the Hobart Town Hall as Hall and Office Keeper.
+Samuel Clifford advertised in the Mercury, January 1876, that he had acquired the “interest” in Thomas J. Nevin’s commercial photographs taken for private clients and would reprint them at request because between 1876 and 1880 Thomas Nevin was otherwise engaged in full-time civil service as the police and prisons photographer while also resident at the Hobart Town Hall as Hall and Office Keeper.
 But Nevin maintained his old New Town studio and worked with another commercial photographer, H.H.
-Baily, during his tenancy at the Town Hall (The Mercury, December 1880) and on dismissal from the Keeper position in December 1880, he resumed commercial practice, bailiff duties and police photography for the Territorial and Municipal Police Forces at his New Town studio until 1888.
+Baily, during his tenancy at the Town Hall (Mercury, December 1880) and on dismissal from the Keeper position in December 1880, he resumed commercial practice, bailiff duties and police photography for the Territorial and Municipal Police Forces at his New Town studio until 1888.

 The Tasmanian Museum and Art Gallery holds a sizeable collection of Thomas Nevin’s stereographs dating from ca. 1868.
 Nevin exhibited at the Wellington Park Exhibition in 1868, and at the Hobart Town Hall Bazaar in 1872.
 This stereograph titled Hobart from Lime Kiln Hill looking down Harrington Street carries his New Town studio stamp on verso, taken in the mid to late 1860s.